THTR-300: History

 On 4 June 1974, the Council of the European Communities established the Joint Undertaking "Hochtemperatur-Kernkraftwerk GmbH" (HKG).

 The electrical generation part of the THTR-300 was finished late due to ever-newer requirements and licensing procedures.
 It was constructed in Hamm-Uentrop from 1970 to 1983 by Hochtemperatur-Kernkraftwerk GmbH (HKG).
-Heinz Riesenhuber, Federal Secretary of Research at that time, inaugurated it, and it first went critical on September 13, 1983.
-It started generating electricity on April 9, 1985, but did not receive permission from the atomic legal authorizing agency to feed electricity to the grid until November 16, 1985.
-It operated at full power in February 1987 and was shut down September 1, 1989, after operating for less than 16,000 hours.
+Heinz Riesenhuber, Federal Secretary of Research at that time, inaugurated it, and it first went critical on 13 September 1983.
+It started generating electricity on 9 April 1985, but did not receive permission from the atomic legal authorizing agency to feed electricity to the grid until 16 November 1985.
+It operated at full power in February 1987 and was shut down on 1 September 1989, after operating for less than 16,000 hours.

 Because the operator did not expect the decision to decommission the facility, the plant was put into "safe enclosure" status, given that this was the only technical solution for fast decommissioning, especially in consideration of the lack of a final storage facility.